agl-c/deid2_dpsyn/README.md

 ## Install DPsyn (fill this part after packaging, easy)
 ## How to config?
 ### Preparation work to generate supporting files for specific dataset
-FYI, you should firstly do a preprocession of the dataset to find the schema of the dataset before utilizing the package's implemented tools.

-For simplification, we require you to provide dataset in format of filename.csv(comma-separated file), which is a file format in general use for data storage, and we offer you tools to generate the parameters.json and read_csv_kwargs.json.
+You should first preprocess the dataset.
+We require you to provide dataset in format of filename.csv(comma-separated file), and we offer you tools to generate the parameters.json and read_csv_kwargs.json.

 Q: how we get the data types of all the colums of the csv file? (to get read_csv_kwargs.json)
 A: Refer to https://stackoverflow.com/questions/52369572/python-how-to-get-data-types-for-all-columns-in-csv-file,